 Cancelled Flight Compensation

-You might already ask yourself – what happens if my flight is cancelled?
-According to EU regulations on cancelled flight, all general EU flight delay compensation rules apply to cancelled flights as well.
+You might already ask yourself – what happens if my flight is cancelled or I have a missed connection?
+According to EU regulations on cancelled flights, all general EU flight delay compensation rules apply to cancelled flights as well.
 There are, of course, some exceptions in which you won’t be eligible for such compensation.
 For instance, if the airline has notified you 14 days before your flight, you are not entitled to flight cancellation compensation.
 But you have the right to receive a refund or an alternative flight.

 If you haven’t been notified of a flight cancellation at least 14 days in advance, in addition to a reimbursement or a re-routing, you can claim a flight cancellation compensation and prove it was the fault of the airline.

 What to do now?

 If you’re wondering how to claim compensation for a flight delay, there are several different ways.
 You can either try to submit your claim on your own by contacting the airline directly through their website or contact form and wait for them to respond.
 As already mentioned, most airlines tend to prolong such communication, bearing in mind that most customers would give up on their attempts if they don’t receive a prompt response within weeks.
 Another option is to use the services of flight compensation brokers, which will help you file a complaint to the airline and get you compensated, but only if your case is most likely to be successful.
 After all, they operate on a “no-win-no-fee” model, meaning that you will get charged a market-average success fee of 20-40% for their service if they manage to get the amount from the airline.
 You could, of course, hire a lawyer with extensive experience in the European court and alternative dispute resolution and knowledge in claims procedures, but it would potentially cost you more than what you’d get from the airline.

 In all cases, you will need to wait for a couple of months to potentially receive what you deserve.